 Dedicated Kitchen Assistant with a passion for delivering high-quality food and exceptional service.
 Experienced in supporting kitchen operations, maintaining a clean work environment, and ensuring timely food preparation.
 Known for attention to detail and teamwork, contributing to a 90% customer satisfaction rating in previous roles.
 Looking to contribute to a fast-paced kitchen team.

-For your kitchen assistant CV, list your most recent roles in reverse-chronological order, highlighting three to four key responsibilities for each position.
 If you’re unsure whether a job should be included, ask yourself: Is this experience recent and relevant?
-For instance, there’s no need to list a job from several years ago if it doesn’t align with your current skills.
-You want to showcase transferable skills—like food safety, kitchen organisation, or teamwork.
+There’s no need to list a job from several years ago if it doesn’t align with your current skills.
+You want to showcase transferable skills – like food safety, kitchen organisation, or teamwork.

 To format this section effectively, include: